-Motivations and business risks in the Deployment Acceleration discipline
+Motivations and business risks in the Resource Consistency discipline

-This article discusses the reasons that customers typically adopt a Deployment Acceleration discipline within a cloud governance strategy.
-It also provides a few examples of business risks that drive policy statements.
+This article discusses the reasons that customers typically adopt a Resource Consistency discipline within a cloud governance strategy.
+It also provides a few examples of potential business risks that can drive policy statements.

-Use the Deployment Acceleration discipline template to document business risks that are likely to be introduced by the current cloud adoption plan.
+Use the Resource Consistency discipline template to document business risks that are likely to be introduced by the current cloud adoption plan.

 Once an understanding of realistic business risks is established, the next step is to document the business's tolerance for risk and the indicators and key metrics to monitor that tolerance.